OctaHive/octa/README.md

 ```

 # Calling another task
-In task commands, you can specify both shell commands and invoke other tasks.
-All commands listed within a
+In task commands, you can specify both shell commands and invoke other tasks. если
-task are executed sequentially by default, but you can change this behavior using the `execute_mode` parameter.
+All commands listed within a task are executed sequentially by default, but you can change this behavior using the `execute_mode` parameter.
 This parameter supports two values: `parallel` and `sequentially`, with `sequentially` being the default.
+If you want to execute another task,
+you can specify it by adding the `task:` prefix or use the extended version, which allows you to provide additional parameters:

 ##### vars
 Overrides variables for the invoked task.